projectara/greybus-spec/source/bridged_phy.rst

 message.
 The request and response messages for each PWM operation are defined below.

-The following table describes the Greybus PWM protocol operation types and their values.
+Table :num:`table-pwm-operation-type` describes the Greybus PWM protocol operation types and their values.
 Both the request type and response type values are shown.

 .. figtable::
     :nofig:
-    :label: table-gpio-operation-type
+    :label: table-pwm-operation-type
-    :caption: GPIO Operation Types
+    :caption: PWM Operation Types
     :spec: l l l

     ===========================  =============  ==============